kkujansuu/supertool-scripts/subsets/README.md

 * **Use associations** means that there is an association from one person to the other

 * **Add 'subset' attribute** means that the script will add an attribute named 'subset' for each person.
 The value of the attribute is the subset number (in format 'subset-123').
 The subset numbers are assigned by the script and also displayed if this option is selected.
-See example below.
+See the second example below.

 ### Example